Marion Hutton: Discovery by Glenn Miller

 Hutton was discovered by Glenn Miller and was invited to join the Glenn Miller Orchestra in 1938.
 "I was only seventeen then [...] and so Glenn and Helen [Miller] became my legal guardians.
 He was like a father because I never had a father I remembered."
 Miller wanted Hutton to appear as an all-American girl, so on her first few performances, he introduced her as "Sissy Jones."
 The pseudonym was not used beyond those first performances.

 Hutton considered herself more an entertainer than a singer, and became an important part of the Miller band.

 Film career

 Marion had a small role in the film Orchestra Wives (1942; Twentieth Century Fox), in which the Glenn Miller Orchestra starred.
 After Miller joined the Army in 1942, she went with fellow Miller performers Tex Beneke and the Modernaires on a theater tour.

 The next important event in her entertainment career was a role in In Society with Abbott and Costello in 1944.
 Marion appeared with the Desi Arnaz orchestra in October 1947 at the Radio City Theatre in Minneapolis.
 As the 1940s wound down, so did Marion's career.
-Her last film role was in 1949, acting in the Marx Brothers' Love Happy.
+Hutton's last film role was in the Marx Brothers' final film, Love Happy (1949).